jrtaveras/KillMaintenance/README.md

 # KillMaintenance
-KillMaintenance are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface a user control from the table structures in the database.
+KillMaintenance are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.

 ## Some of the dependencies it has:
 They are Wisej https://wisej.com/ (which is a Framework for the development of business Web Applications),Wisej.Ext.MaterialDesign, SmartXLS http://www.smartxls.com/ (Library to export data to excel), Entityframework 6.4 (ORM), NInject (Dependency Manager) http://www.ninject.org/ and SqlServer.
 The MVP design pattern is implemented (https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) and Dependency Injection.